shundhammer/qdirstat/doc/stats/Overflow-Area.md

 was cut off.

-But even though it's only 2% of all files, those files together account for 14.3% of the disk space in that directory tree: 7.4 GB total.
+But even though it's only 2% of all files, those files together account for 14.3% of the disk space in that directory tree: 7.4 GiB total.
 This is what the lower pie chart shows.
 Again, this is not really significant, much less for the purpose of file size distribution which this window is all about.
 But it's a reminder not to just disregard those few files - because they are **big**.

 ## A More Extreme Example